Lee Kuan Yew: Litigation practice

-Lee and his wife returned to Singapore in August 1950 onboard the MS Willem Ruys.
+Lee and his wife returned to Singapore in August 1950 on board the MS Willem Ruys.
 He joined the Laycock and Ong law firm founded by British lawyer John Laycock.
 Laycock was a co-founder of the pro-British Progressive Party and Lee represented the party during the 1951 legislative council election as an election agent.
 Lee was called to the Singapore bar on 7 August 1951.

-During the postal union strike in May 1952, Lee negotiated a settlement which would mark his first step into the labour movement.
+During the postal union strike in May 1952, Lee negotiated a settlement marking his first step into the labour movement.
 In due course, Lee represented nearly fifty trade unions and associations against the British authorities on a pro bono basis.
 The disputes often centered around wages and Laycock eventually requested Lee to cease taking on such cases as it was hurting the firm.
-Activists and clients said that Lee was preparing to enter politics and was trying to burnish his 'pro-labour' credentials among the trade unions, which he later confirmed.

 In May 1954, the left-wing University Socialist Club published an article 'Aggression in Asia' in the club's magazine The Fajar, and the student editors were charged with sedition.
 Lee became junior counsel to Denis Pritt.
-The court squashed the charges and the two counsel gained a reputation through the trial, with Lee thereafter becoming a "major leader" of the movement against British rule.
+The court quashed the charges and the two counsel gained a reputation through the trial, with Lee thereafter becoming a "major leader" of the movement against British rule.
 During the same year, Lee also appealed on behalf of the students arrested during the 13 May incident.
 The colonial government upheld the sentences, though the case enhanced Lee's reputation as a "left-wing lawyer" and marked his first involvement with the Chinese intelligentsia.